GeekyAnts/gitbook-ui-docs/docs/common/faqs.md

 <div id="faq-9" class="panel-collapse collapse">
     <div class="panel-body">
-        Docs says <b>Choose from 700+ Icons</b><br />
+        Docs says <i>Choose from 700+ Icons</i><br />
         I want the complete list of icons containing the name and image of the icons that are ready to use.
     </div>
     <br />
     <div class="panel-footer">
         <b> Solution: </b><br />
         NativeBase use Icons from <a href="https://expo.github.io/vector-icons/">React Native Vector Icons</a>.<br />
-        Hence the collection of icons from Vector Icons holds good with that in NativeBase.
+        Hence the collection of icon from Vector Icons hold good with that in NativeBase.
     </div>
 </div>